woodser/gradle-sample-app/README.md

-Sample gradle application which depends on monero-java-lite
+Sample gradle and maven application which depends on monero-java-lite